 Smarter Ways to Keep Your Lawn Green

-1. Composted cow manure – adds nitrogen and improves soil texture.
+- Composted cow manure – improves soil texture and adds nitrogen.

-3. Homemade compost – builds rich, organic matter that retains moisture and supports healthy soil microbes.
+- Homemade compost – builds rich organic matter, retains moisture, and nurtures soil microbes.

 Building a Healthier Lawn the Right Way

-With the right approach, anyone can maintain a vibrant yard that stays lush through every season.
-Beer may have its place at backyard cookouts, but when it comes to lawn care, science-backed methods win every time.
+With the right approach, anyone can maintain a lawn that thrives through every season.
+Beer may belong at barbecues, but for lawn care, tested, science-backed methods are the way to go.